nickpyett/mp/README.md

 PATH="/users/you/cli:${PATH}"

-The tool adds the file /tmp/.mpsalts to store the salts for each password.
+The tool adds the file .mpsalts to your home directory to store the salts for each password.
 You can change this around line 37 by opening the file with a text editor.

 ### Linux